dokumentacion/planaria/socket.md

 ####  4. App1 =>  Bitcoin => App2

 Create apps that communicate with one another through Bitcoin transactions.
-To communicate, App1 can send an immutable message to App2 by making a bitocin transaction, to which App2 is listening and triggers its own custom action in response.
+To communicate, App1 can send an immutable message to App2 by making a bitcoin transaction, to which App2 is listening and triggers its own custom action in response.
 Like Inter-process calls (IPC), but for Bitcoin.

 ## How does it work?